yuyuefan002/commandShell/README.md

     My shell is able to run one command and pipe its output to another's
     input:
       ./myProgram | ./anotherProgram
-    See the pipe() system call.

   Note that my shell is able to mix and match these in ways that make sense, along with having command line arguments:
     ./myProgram a b c < anInputFile | ./anotherProgram 23 45 > someOutputFile
-  NOTE: It is very easy to write a broken implementation of pipes which LOOKS like it works on short input (< 65536 bytes) but deadlocks on longer input.

-  NOTE that you cannot use any code for any course work.
-If you use that you have to be responsible for anything.